gradle/community/docs/cookbook/ci/gitlab-ci.md

 ### Enable Build Scan™ publishing

-https://scans.gradle.com[Gradle Build Scans] are a great way to view your build results and provide valuable insights into your build.
+[Gradle Build Scans](https://scans.gradle.com) are a great way to view your build results and provide valuable insights into your build.
 To publish Build Scans from GitLab CI, you'll need to pre-approve the Terms & Conditions.

 To do so, add the following content to the top of your `settings.gradle[.kts]` file.
 GitLab CI sets the "CI" environment variable: